Nanded Maharashtra, India Travel Guide

 Ideal for a sacred day trip.

-The image captures the intricate design and historical significance of the Aundha Nagnath Temple.
+The image captures the intricate design and its significance in history of the Aundha Nagnath Temple.

 As one of the Jyotirlinga shrines, the temple holds deep reverence for devotees of Lord Shiva.